 Most businesses have made the transition to Microsoft/Office 365 licensing for things like email and the Office suite of products.
-This subscription model is easier to purchase and manage than traditional volume licensing and has the big advantage of keeping all staff on the same up-to-date version of software.
-But there are so many choices now, and it is easy to buy the wrong offering and/or not take advantage of the features that you’re paying for.
-We’ll explain it below and offer a free Microsoft licensing audit if you think you could use some help.
+They’ve done this because the subscription model is simple to purchase and manage compared to traditional volume licensing.
+It has the significant advantage of keeping all staff on the same up-to-date version of the software.
+There are so many choices now, and it can be easy to buy the wrong offering or not take advantage of what you have purchased.
+We’ll explain it below and offer a free Microsoft licensing audit if you think you could use it.

-Just to get this out of the way at the beginning – the name of several product suites changed as of April 21.
-This has impacted the business suites (plans with 300 or fewer licenses) and the desktop applications.
+To get this out of the way – the name of several product suites changed as of April 21.
+This name change has impacted the business suites (plans with 300 or fewer licenses) and desktop applications.
 Here’s a summary:

 |OLD NAME||NEW NAME||FEATURE SUMMARY||MONTHLY PRICE|

 |Office 365 Business Essentials||Microsoft 365 Business Basic||Email, Teams, Web versions of Office, OneDrive||$5.00|